effekt-lang/effekt/examples/features/ffi.effekt.md

 You can and should annotate the capture of your extern function as `extern <capture> def ...`

-- no capture, usually denoted as `pure`, also writable as `{}`
+- no capture, usually denoted as `pure`, also writable as `{}`.
+If a extern definition is annotated as `pure`, it will be considered for inlining by the compiler.
 - if you want to allocate into a global scope (e.g. the JavaScript heap), use `global`
-- if your operation performs I/O (like for example `println`), use `io` (this is the default capture)
+- if your function performs I/O (like for example `println`), use `io` (this is the default capture)
-- if your operation captures the continuation use `control` (in the JS backend, control definitions should return a monadic value of type `Control`)
+- if your function captures the continuation use `async` (in the JS backend, control definitions should return a monadic value of type `async`)
 - of course, you can mix and match: `extern def {global, io, control} ...`

-> NOTE: TODO: if pure, means compiler can remove them, inline them, etc.!

 For example the following function gets the current timestamp via the JavaScript FFI, which is an operation that is not pure (it has a side effect):